yugabyte/yugabyte-db/README.md

 ## About YugaByte DB

-Built using a unique combination of log-structured merge document store, auto-sharding, per-shard distributed consensus replication and multi-shard ACID transactions (inspired by Google Spanner), YugaByte DB is world's only distributed database that is both non-relational (supports Redis-compatible key-value & Cassandra-compatible flexible schema APIs) and relational (PostgreSQL-compatible distributed SQL API) at the same time.
-It is purpose-built to power fast-growing online services on public, private and hybrid clouds with transactional integrity, low latency, high throughput and multi-region scalability while also providing unparalleled data modeling freedom to application architects.
+Built using a unique combination of high-performance storage engine, auto sharding, per-shard distributed consensus replication and multi-shard ACID transactions (inspired by Google Spanner), YugaByte DB is world's only distributed database that is both non-relational and relational at the same time.
+It supports two transactional NoSQL (Redis-compatible key value & Cassandra-compatible flexible schema) APIs as well as a distributed SQL (PostgreSQL-compatible) API on a common massively scalable document store.

+YugaByte DB is purpose-built to power internet-scale online services on public, private and hybrid clouds with transactional integrity, high availability, low latency, high throughput and multi-region scalability while also providing unparalleled data modeling freedom to application architects.
 Enterprises gain more functional depth and agility without any cloud lock-in when compared to proprietary cloud databases such as Amazon DynamoDB, Microsoft Azure Cosmos DB and Google Cloud Spanner.
-Enterprises also benefit from stronger data integrity guarantees and higher performance than those offered by legacy open source NoSQL databases such as MongoDB and Apache Cassandra.
+Enterprises also benefit from stronger data integrity guarantees, more reliable scaling and higher performance than those offered by legacy open source NoSQL databases such as MongoDB and Apache Cassandra.

-* See how YugaByte DB [compares with other databases](https://docs.yugabyte.com/comparisons/).
+* See how YugaByte DB [compares with other databases](https://docs.yugabyte.com/latest/comparisons/).
-* Read more about YugaByte DB in our [docs](https://docs.yugabyte.com/introduction/overview/).
+* Read more about YugaByte DB in our [docs](https://docs.yugabyte.com/latest/introduction/).

 ## Architecture